juaml/junifer/docs/extending/coordinates.rst

 descriptive and more informative name most of the time.

-The ``coordinates`` argument takes the actual coordinates as a 2-dimensional :class:`numpy.array`.
+The ``coordinates`` argument takes the actual coordinates as a 2-dimensional :func:`numpy.array`.
 It contains one row for every location, and three columns (one for each spatial dimension).
 That is, the first, second, and third columns indicate the x-, y-, and z-coordinates in MNI space respectively.
 Note, that Junifer (as of yet) only works in MNI space, and so therefore these coordinates